-See, fat is the only macronutrient that doesn’t cause blood sugar levels and insulin to spike in the body - both protein and carbohydrates do cause some sort of spike.
+See, fat is the only macronutrient that doesn’t cause blood sugar levels and Fat Storing Hormone to spike in the body - both protein and carbohydrates do cause some sort of spike.

 That’s why I recommend the keto diet with intermittent fasting.
 It’s a high fat, moderate protein, and low carbohydrate diet - you can find exactly how to start here.
 Now, there are a few reasons that keto is a good idea (besides the fact that it can help with blood sugar):